 ☒ Out of Scope Past Performance

 GSA is a stickler for past performance matching the services you propose.
-This is particularly true when it comes to distinguishing between the IT Schedule and the Professional Services Schedule (PSS).
+This is particularly true when it comes to distinguishing between IT and Professional Services.
 We’ve helped a number of companies resubmit for PSS after being rejected by GSA for scope.

 ☒ Inconsistent Pricing